1,000+ Opportunities

 You will be notified in writing of denial or approval of funding within 2 weeks of board decision.
 If your request is denied, we will make every attempt to clarify our position and provide helpful feedback, but the decision will be final.
 You may reapply after 12 months has passed.

-Based on current listing details, eligibility includes: 501(c)(3) organizations in West Central and Southwest Missouri.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations based in West Central and Southwest Missouri.
+Grants are typically not extended beyond two consecutive years.
+Confirm the full requirements in the official notice before applying.